How to Care for Your Fabrics

-Caring for fabrics properly, both before and after they're sewn into your project, can increase how long they last.
-Whether your sewing projects are stored for a long period of time or are periodically rotated on display, follow these guidelines to protect them from damage and keep them at their best.
+Caring for fabrics properly, both before and after they're sewn into a project, can increase how long they last.
+Whether your finished projects are stored for long periods of time or are periodically on display, follow these guidelines to protect them from damage and keep them at their best.

 Sources of Fabric Damage

 Fluorescent lights and ultraviolet radiation from sunlight cause fabric dyes to fade and fibers to become brittle.
 Rotate projects frequently to prevent damage from exposure to light.
 Cover windows with shades when sunlight is direct.
 Make sure that projects are not stored in an area exposed to direct sunlight to prevent the exposed portions from fading.

 2. FOLDS AND CREASES

 When folded fabrics or projects are stored for long periods of time, the fibers along the folds begin to weaken, and permanent creases can develop.
 Some sewers refold their fabrics periodically to keep this from occurring.
 It's best to roll, rather than fold, projects for storage.

 Paper, cardboard, plastics, and unfinished wood in shelves, drawers, and trunks release acid, which is damaging to fabrics.
 Prevent your fabrics and projects from coming in contact with these surfaces by rolling them in acid-free tissue paper or storing them in acid-free boxes or white, cotton pillowcases.